 Section 10, Recording Officer

-The Board may appoint a recording secretary, who, if appointed, shall make a written record of all MnCCC meetings, and with such other duties or assignments as the Chair or Board may designate.
+The Board shall appoint a recording secretary, who shall make a written record of all MnCCC meetings, and with such other duties or assignments as the Chair or Board may designate.

-Section 11, Board Responsibilities
+Section 11, Term Limits

+Board members may serve one (1) full term and may be re-elected once.
+After a break of one (1) year, they may qualify to run for another Board position.
+Section 12, Board Responsibilities

 The Board may create, modify, or disband User Groups, ISSG, or any special groups or committees, and may also appoint persons as deemed appropriate to serve on special committees.